Greg Norman: Australian and European Tours

 Norman's first four-round professional tournament was the 1976 South Coast Open at Bateman's Bay.
 In the first round, Norman shot a 68 (−3) to put him in a tie for fifth place, three back of David Good's lead.
 He followed it up with an even-par 71 to remain in the top ten.
 In the third round, he "jumped into the reckoning" with a two-under-par 69 which included five birdies on the back nine, one back of the lead.
 In the final round, he had a chance to win down the stretch but was "edged out" by Barry Burgess.
 His second tournament was at the following week's Queensland Open.
 Norman was well back of the lead entering Sunday but shot a final round 70 (−3) to finish in a tie for third.
 The next week he recorded another top-15 finish at the New South Wales Open.
 His fourth tournament was the West Lakes Classic held at The Grange Golf Club in Adelaide, South Australia.
 In the first round, Norman "upstaged his more experienced opponents" to shoot a "brilliant" 64 (−7) to take a three shot lead.
 In the second round, despite incurring three penalty strokes, Norman shot a four-under-par 67 to expand his lead to five shots.
 Norman followed it up with a 66 (−5) to create 10 shot lead.
 On Sunday, however, he had a "fluctuating" final round with six bogeys, six pars, five birdies, and one double-bogey for a 74 (+3).
 Though David Graham got within four shots Norman held on to win by five.
-Norman described the win as an "unreal."
+Norman described the win as "unreal."
 He later said, "It's been a great experience and now I know what now to do − I think."

 Norman joined the European Tour in the following year and had his first victory in a European event that same season at the Martini International at the Blairgowrie Club in Scotland.
 In 1980, Norman earned a sizable victory in the French Open, winning the tournament by ten shots.
 He won the Scandinavian Enterprise Open in Sweden with a course record of 64 in the final round.
 Later in 1980, Norman won the Suntory World Match Play Championship.
 Norman also won his first Australian Open that year, his first of five wins in that event.

 In 1981, Norman finished in 4th place on his debut at the Masters in Augusta, finishing just three strokes behind the winner Tom Watson.
 Norman had a victory in the 1981 British Masters and he won his third Martini International tournament that year as well.
 In 1982, Norman was the leading money winner on the European Tour.
 He won three European events that year, including successfully defending his British Masters title.
 The following year, Norman joined the U.S. PGA Tour.